 • Airborne bacteria

 These contaminants are invisible but harmful-especially to people with asthma, allergies, or respiratory issues.
-Professional cleaners use fabric-safe equipment and scientifically developed cleaning solutions to remove these deeply embedded particles.
+Professional cleaners use fabric-safe methods and scientifically developed cleaning solutions to remove these deeply embedded particles.

 3. The Science of Professional Curtain Cleaning Methods